"*" indicates required fields

 Nerve damage can come about as a result of a disease such as Parkinson’s, diabetes, or Alzheimer’s, but it can also be caused by injury, exposure to toxins, or through infection such as shingles.
 People can also suffer nerve damage by way of an accident, such as in a car accident or in the workplace.
 Claims for nerve injuries accounted for 0.1% (155) of the total serious injury workplace claims in 2018-19, while nervous system and sense organ disease claims made up 2% (1,135 total) of all claims for workplace diseases.
 Nerve damage can be mild, but it can also be incredibly disruptive to your daily function and can cause considerable pain.

 If you have suffered nerve damage as a result of someone else’s negligence, whether in the workplace, in a car accident, or if you have been injured in another way, you may be eligible to make a common law claim for compensation.
 You may also be able to lodge a claim through WorkCover for your injury if you have been injured in the workplace.
-Speak to our personal injury lawyers today for legal advice about how we can help get you started with the claim process.
+Speak to our Brisbane based no win, no fee personal injury lawyers today for legal advice about how we can help get you started with the claim process.

 The symptoms of nerve damage will vary depending on what kind of injury you have suffered and which nerves are damaged.